danielorn/container-intro/lab2.1/README.md

 ## Build docker image

 ```
-docker build -t web:v1 .
+nerdctl build --namespace k8s.io -t web:v1 .
 ```

 ## Test the image locally

-The follwoing command will launch our image as a container, passing in "My Cool Application"  as the environment variable `NAME` and binding port 1024 on the host machine to 80 inside the container.
+The following command will launch our image as a container, passing in "My Cool Application"  as the environment variable `NAME` and binding port 1024 on the host machine to 80 inside the container.

 ```
-docker run -d --name web -p 1024:80 -e NAME="My Cool Application" web:v1
+nerdctl run --namespace k8s.io -d --name web -p 1024:80 -e NAME="My Cool Application" web:v1
 ```

 The app can be viewed in a web browser by visiting http://localhost:1024